Blast rocks Tehran after Israel threatened to target area of government-organized rally

-DUBAI, United Arab Emirates (AP) — A large explosion rocked an area of Iran’s capital where thousands were gathered Friday for an annual state-organized rally to support the Palestinians and call for Israel’s demise.
+DUBAI, United Arab Emirates (AP) — A large explosion rocked a central square in Iran’s capital where thousands were gathered Friday for an annual state-organized rally to support the Palestinians and call for Israel’s demise.
 Israel had warned that it would target the area in central Tehran.

 Iran has continued to launch widespread missile and drone attacks on Israel and neighboring Gulf states, and has effectively closed the Strait of Hormuz, through which a fifth of the world's traded oil passes, even as U.S. and Israeli warplanes pummel military and other targets across Iran.

-The U.S. military meanwhile confirmed on Friday that all six crew members of an American KC-135 refueling plane were killed when it crashed in Iraq.
+The humanitarian crisis in Lebanon deepened, with nearly 800 people killed and 850,000 displaced as Israel launched waves of strikes against Iran-backed Hezbollah militants and warned there would be no let up.

 With growing global concerns about a possible energy crisis, the price of Brent crude oil, the international standard, hovered around $100 per barrel.
-Brent prices have spiked as high as about $120 per barrel and are about 40% higher than when Israel and the United States launched the war on Feb.
+Brent prices are about 40% higher than when Israel and the United States launched the war on Feb.
 28.

+In an interview with Fox News, U.S. President Donald Trump said the war would end “when I feel it in my bones.”

 Explosion rocks area of mass demonstration